guiglass/UPyPlot/README.md

 **How to use:**

 It's pretty straight forward to add a probe attribute and plot any private or public variable.
 A probe attribute simply works as a flag that tells the UPyPlotController to store a reference to it when it scans all objects for probes during start time.
-Any varialbe with that attribute will then be polled at a specified interval durring runtime.
+Any varialbe with that attribute will then be polled at the specified interval durring runtime.

 To add a probe attribute, do so as you would any other attribute, where in this case you add a **[UPyPlot.UPyPlotController.UPyProbe]** custom attribute above the desired variable decloration.
 And that is all that is required in order to plot a variables in a script.